7 Linear regression with a single predictor

 Figure 7.5: A scatterplot showing head length against total length for 104 brushtail possums.
 A point representing a possum with head length 86.7 mm and total length 84 cm is highlighted.

-We want to describe the relationship between the head length and total length variables in the possum dataset using a line.
+We want to describe the relationship between head and total length of possum’s with a line.
 In this example, we will use the total length as the predictor variable, \(x,\) to predict a possum’s head length, \(y.\) We could fit the linear relationship by eye, as in Figure 7.6.

 Figure 7.6: A reasonable linear model was fit to represent the relationship between head length and total length.